Paliverse/DualSenseX/README.md

 Support your game with DualSense Trigger Capabilities

 ### **Trigger State**
-To get this working with your game, you just have to write to a text file.
-There are 3 things this App will look for when reading this text file to apply the triggers:
+To get this working with your game, you just have to write to a text file, there are 3 things this App will look for when reading this text file to apply the triggers:

 - LeftTrigger=